danielgerigk/proof-remove/README.md

 Usage: `proof-remove file.tex`
 The result is printed to `stdout`, while error messages go to `stderr`.

-There exist several LaTeX-packages that include the same functionality:
+There exist at least two LaTeX-packages that include the same functionality:

 1. The [comment](https://ctan.org/pkg/comment)-package (via `excludecomment`)
 2. The [versions](https://ctan.org/pkg/versions)-package (via `excludeversion`)